avast/retdec/README.md

-### Project status
+> **Warning**
+>

-The RetDec project is currently in a **limited maintenance mode** due to a lack of resources:
+> The RetDec project is currently in a **limited maintenance mode** due to a lack of resources:
-* Pull Requests are welcomed.
+> * Pull Requests are welcomed.
 They are reviewed with priority, if possible without delays.
-* Issues are reacted on with delays up to one quarter.
+> * Issues are reacted on with delays up to one quarter.
 Issues are not actively solved unless they relate to a basic project maintenance.
-* The basic project maintenance continues.
+> * The basic project maintenance continues.
-* Only a very limited development is carried on.
+> * Only a very limited development is carried on.

 # RetDec